xebiarohan/spring-security/9_Authorization_and_roles.md

 2. How Authorities are stored in Spring security
     - GrantedAuthority is an interface that needs to be followed if we want to store any roles or authorities
     - SimpleGrantedAuthority is an example of implemetation
-    - When some needs to store the authorities/roles then need to create an object of SimpleGrantedAuthority class
+    - For storing the authorities/roles then we need to create an object of SimpleGrantedAuthority class
     - At the login time we loads the user stored in database using getUserByUsername, there we have to pass the authorities
     - example below
     - We can have multiple roles/authorities for a single user